-During this 2022 winter term, OLLI at WVU is offering more than 45 lectures, workshops, discussion groups, activities, and social events for our members.
-We will also host three opportunities that are free and open to the community, as you can see on page 10.
+During this 2022 winter term, OLLI at WVU is offering more than 30 lectures, workshops, discussion groups, activities, and social events for our members.
+We will also host events that are free and open to the community, such as the Martin Luther King Jr Day Celebration.